South Devon National Landscape

 Protected Landscapes – our National Parks and National Landscapes – are special and unique places.
 They are living, working landscapes that also support a huge range of habitats and species, and they are enjoyed by millions of people every year.
 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these exceptional places and support local communities.

-To help do this, Defra is introducing the Farming in Protected Landscapes programme, which will run from July 2021 to March 2025.
+To help do this, Defra has introduced the Farming in Protected Landscapes programme, which was launched in July 2021 and will continue until to March 2029.

 Through the programme, farmers and land managers can be supported to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.
 This is a programme of funding for one-off projects covering these areas of work, not an agri-environment scheme.